virtual-puppet-project/vpuppr/README.md

 4. Run the binary
 5. Start the facetracker from within the application

 ## Building from source
 1. Clone or download this repository at the appropriate tag (or `master` for the latest commit)
+   * This repository uses git submodules, so the `--recurse-submodules` flag will need to be passed in order to clone the submodules as well
-2. Download a precompiled Godot editor binary from the [virtual-puppet-project's Godot fork](https://github.com/virtual-puppet-project/godot/releases)
+2. Download a precompiled Godot editor binary from the [virtual-puppet-project's Godot fork](https://github.com/virtual-puppet-project/godot/releases) <!-- TODO update this to use the godot-builds binaries once that is complete -->
-   1. If you would rather compile the engine yourself, please see [the section on compiling the Godot fork](#building-the-godot-fork)
+   * If you would rather compile the engine yourself, please see [the section on compiling the Godot fork](#building-the-godot-fork)
 3. Download a precompiled Godot release template from the same repository in step 2
 4. Run the custom Godot editor and open your local copy of `vpuppr` with the editor
 5. Follow the [Godot instructions for exporting a project](https://docs.godotengine.org/en/stable/tutorials/export/exporting_projects.html) and use the custom templates downloaded from step 3 instead of the default templates